How to check your vehicle’s car insurance claim history

 - Avoid paying monthly.
 If you can, try to pay for your premium in one go as you’ll pay interest if the premium is spread out over the year.

 - Limit modifications.
-Any modifications made to your car to make it look better or drive faster are likely to increase your premiums, so think carefully before making any changes.
+Any non-security modifications made to your car to make it look better or drive faster are likely to increase your premium.

 - Consider telematics insurance.
-Having a “black box” fitted to your car to monitor your driving could result in discounts if you drive safely.
+Having a “black box” fitted to your car to monitor your driving could result in discounts if you drive carefully.

 - Shop around.
-Don’t simply choose to renew your car insurance when it’s up for renewal as you could end up paying more than you need.
+Don’t simply choose to renew your car insurance when it’s up for renewal as you could end up paying more than you need to.
 Shop around and compare your options to find the best deal.
 Keep in mind that the cheapest policy isn’t always the best policy so check the cover details carefully.
-Consider a specialist insurance provider with knowledge about insuring drivers with claims.

 Frequently asked questions